knpuniversity/symfony3-upgrade/knpu/fix-deprecations-in-bundles.md

 Look closely at the `LoggerChannelPass`: that's coming from MonologBundle.
 That's the first outside bundle that needs to be updated.

-Below that, the "knp_pagination" Twig extension problem is obviously coming from KnpPaginatorBundle.
+Below that, the `knp_pagination` Twig extension problem is obviously coming from KnpPaginatorBundle.

 But before you upgrade those, go back and refresh again.
 This time the page pulls